steltenpower/Spreadsheet-SourceCode/README.md

 See how far you can get with Jupyter

 Microsoft must have something like this.
 Can you tell me?
 Though I strongly prefer open source.

+dont_make_programmers_cry.xlsx is my first sketch for trying to help Excel users structure their data in a way that doesn't make programmers cry